edw/gauze/README.md

 # Gauze

-A thin, dreamy, sheer layer between Clojure and SQL.
+A dreamy, sheer layer between Clojure and SQL.

 ## Usage